xaldarof/TPreferences/README.md

 Open source project and library for saving key value data for android base on [Google DataStore](https://github.com/googlecodelabs/android-datastore).

-If you want to save value, you use this sample code for understanding how it works :
+If you want to save value, you can use this sample code for understanding how it works :

 ```
 private suspend fun saveMyValue() {